-Figure 8.3.2-4: Corresponding flattened TDL definitions (excerpt) for Figure 8.3.2-3

-9 TDL Runtime/Execution
+7 TDL Runtime/Execution

-9.1 Java: Code generator
+7.1 Java: Code generator

-9.1.1 Architecture
+7.1.1 Architecture

 A code generator converts TDL test descriptions to Java code and provides a runtime environment as well as a Test Runtime Interface (TRI) for users to implement the adaptation to real test environment and SUT.
 As an alternative to interpreter, code generation removes the dependencies to TDL meta-model and simplifies deployment of the executable tests.